RhineEagle/Tennis-simulation/README.md

 # Tennis Simulation model

+### 2.2 version

+We made some adjustments to the model.
+For example, considering that a player's service level depends on the player's own service level, the opponent's return level, and random factors on the spot, they should be taken into consideration.
+But the weight of these factors varies from players.
+Before this, we adopted the relatively simple processing method of 50% each, and now we make a simple correction.
+We decide to simulate games based on the correlation of the data of serving and receiving in the data of the player's ten games.
+Of course, there is still space for improvement in our method of applying corrections, and the results are still not satisfing.
+In addition, we have greatly expanded the database to include all ATP Tour qualifying data since 2022, which increase the predictability rate.

 ### 2.1 version

 According to the problems we met in inserting data into SQL Server including missing by using http://ultimatetennisstatistics.com and http://sofascore.com/Tennis .
 We turn our sight to http://rank-tennis.com .
 Except for some error of Grand Slam in 2021, this website can provide sufficient data.
 Now we have aborted http://sofascore.com/Tennis for its difficulty in selecting data quickly.